okyyy5/YourCommunityWorkshop/README.md

 ### How to Use and Install

+The executable is located in YourCommunityWorkshopProject\YourCommunityWorkshop\bin\Release

-There is no executable, therefore it must be imported into a relevant environment that can run C# code.
-Alongside this an application that can manage an SQL Database must be utilized.
+However, this application was developed as a way to explore different aspects of development in C# and SQL, as such running the source code directly in a relevant environment is recommended.
+Either way an application that can manage an SQL Database must be utilized.

 The application itself is self-explanatory.
 Navigate the menus, add, and delete entries to Customers, Tools, and Rentals when needed.
 Search functions are inserted to ease the task of locating specific entries.
 A Settings menu is provided to change the colour of the application.